 Making Your Compost Bin

 - You can use a metal trash can or a plastic box as a compost bin, but the container needs to be covered.

 - Drill some holes on the bottom and around the rim of the container and set it on slats or bricks to allow for air flow.
 Put some newspaper under the slats to collect any spills.

 - Start off at the bottom of your container by layering it with coffee grounds, twigs or leaves or shredded newspaper.

 - Next you can start adding your food scraps – vegetable trimmings, egg shells, banana peels etc. Making these scraps as small as possible helps them break down faster.
-Avoid dairy and meat products as these might cause odors and don’t break down as easily.
+Avoid dairy and meat products as these might cause odours and don’t break down as easily.

 - Once the vegetable layer is complete, add a layer of soil.
 This helps with the decomposition and locks down the odour.